TobiasNickel/tObservableJS/README.md

 This Modul was designed to create the behavior as you can find on http://usatoday.com/

+### router modul
+Now there is a Router under tobserver.utils.router.
+This router has an **on** method.
+It takes two prameter.
+The first is a string, discribing how the URL looks like and the second is the callback, getting the eventOpject, with params that are named on the url-description. for the format look at https://github.com/EngineeringMode/Grapnel.js
+To let the Router follow the URL, simple start the history-module.

 ### HTML Views
 tObservableJS provide an htmlView-System, that rely on your data. https://github.com/TobiasNickel/tObservableJS/blob/master/htmlView.md